Bradfield/algos/trees/examples-of-trees.md

 any children of the httpd directory.

 A final example of a tree is a web page.
 The following is an example of a simple web page written using HTML.
-Figure 3 shows the tree that corresponds to each of the HTML tags used to create the page.

 ```html
 <html>